EvoDevoGenomics-UB/CORAL/README.md

 <img width="695" height="1551" alt="Figure1_new" src="https://github.com/user-attachments/assets/1fe688f6-d507-4a5a-a065-45dd8b265965" />

 ## Installation
-This pipeline is build on _Snakemake_, therefore, you will need to have _Snakemake_ installed.
+This pipeline is build on _Snakemake_, therefore, you will need to have _Snakemake_ installed (tested on v5.24.1).

 Source and binary packages for execute this pipeline can be directly downloaded from the Releases page on this repository.
 However, due to the presence of a submodule we recomend to download it using the following: